 There are several reference annotations available.
-The two main categories, available for the training datasets but kept in secret for the challenge datasets, are:
+The two main categories, available for the training datasets but kept in secret for the test datasets, are:

 - Reference segmentation annotations consisting of reference cell masks used to evaluate the segmentation performance of competing methods;

 - Reference tracking annotations consisting of cell markers that are interlinked between frames to form cell lineage trees used to evaluate the detection and tracking performance of competing methods.

 Furthermore, we distinguish the corpora containing reference annotations based on their origin:

 - Absolute truth corpus (ground truth) containing exact reference annotations, available only for computer-generated datasets;

 - Gold-standard corpus (gold truth) containing human-made reference annotations, obtained as a consensual or majority opinion of several human experts;